 Your prescription drug plan may cover a 90-day prescription to be delivered to your home.

 Most in-networkIn-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers. pharmacies also provide alerts and notifications when your Rx is low.
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers. pharmacies also provide alerts and notifications when your Rx is low.

 Mail-order prescriptions are a free service with most plans.